redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 We think Redwood is a step or two in the right direction by not only freeing you from writing controlled component plumbing, but also dealing with validation and errors automatically.
 Let's see how it works.

-Before we start, let's add a couple of CSS classes to make the default form layout a little cleaner and save us from having to write a bunch of `style` attribute that will clutter up the examples and make them harder to follow.
+Before we start, let's add a couple of CSS classes to make the default form layout a little cleaner and save us from having to write a bunch of `style` attributes that will clutter up the examples and make them harder to follow.
 For now we'll just put these in the root `index.css` file in `web/src`:

 ```css
 /* web/src/index.css */